Record 109 Dominican players on opening day MLB rosters

 Venezuela was second with 75, followed by Cuba with 22 and Puerto Rico with 20, its highest total since 20 in 2011.

-Canada, Japan and Mexico had nine each and Colombia seven, followed by Panama (five), Curaçao and South Korea (four each), Australia (three), Nicaragua and Taiwan (two apiece).
+Canada had 10 players, Japan and Mexico nine each, and Colombia seven, followed by Panama and Curaçao (five each), South Korea (four), Australia (three), Nicaragua and Taiwan (two apiece).
 Aruba, Brazil, Germany, Honduras, Lithuania and the Netherlands each had one,

 Houston and Minnesota Twins have the most players born outside the 50 states with 15 each, two more than the Chicago White Sox, Miami and New York Yankees.